 Trusting Jesus during his public ministry seems fairly easy to the disciples as Jesus feeds the multitudes, cures the blind, heals the sick – things are going well.
 And then - Wham!
 One fine Friday their entire world turns upside down!
 Their perspective is thrown out of whack.

 Journey-wise, you’ve experienced this too!
 Life goes along rather smoothly and then – out of the blue - challenges arise which seem to be “too much!”
-You can hardly make yourself see the situation, let alone see the situation through!
-Talk about perspective!
+You can hardly make yourself look at the situation, let alone see the situation through!

 All the post-resurrection events seem to echo an invitation to reflect on perspective.
 Is that the message for you this Easter?
 Here are three of many definitions of perspective that might help you ponder this.